 - Use your brand logo in the email.

 This is another reason to invest in a good email autoresponder.
 Such a tool will help you leverage the data you have on your audience to create personalized and engaging email campaigns at scale.
+Bonus tip: use text messages alongside your emails to maximize engagement by sending an SMS link or other engaging content that complements your email efforts.

-4. Follow-up on Your Emails
+4. Follow up on Your Emails

 You can’t just send a single email and expect it to work wonders for your campaign.